Task 02 - Create a multi-agent solution

 First, navigate to Microsoft Foundry and select the AI project associated with this training.

-Then, select the Agents tab from the left-hand menu.
+Then, navigate to the Build menu and select the Agents tab from the left-hand menu.

 python customerLoyaltyAgent_initializer.py